sanfinity-Iot/openremote/developer/Developer Guide: Preparing the environment.md

 If you don't have a Docker host, we recommend installing [Docker Toolbox](https://www.docker.com/products/overview#/docker_toolbox).
 Our default configuration is prepared for that environment.

 If you already have a Docker host, make sure the environment variables `DOCKER_HOST`, `DOCKER_CERT_PATH` are set.
 All build operations will use these settings to create images, start & stop containers, and so on.

- All Docker and Gradle commands should be executed in the project root directory.

 For Docker volume mapping to work correctly on Windows and OS X ensure that your working directory is located somewhere under your home directory.